 Despite this immense support, we’re still waiting for a named individual in the Cabinet to take responsibility for ensuring a positive future for the older people of today and tomorrow.

-The final decision now ultimately sits with Prime Minister David Cameron….help us ensure that as he and other politicians gear up for the general election in less than a year’s time, older people’s issues are at the forefront of their minds.
+The final decision now ultimately sits with the Prime Minister….help us ensure that as he and other politicians gear up for the general election in less than a year’s time, older people’s issues are at the forefront of their minds.